 Please visit the TCU IT website.

-What if On-Campus students don’t have computers or have problems with theirs?
-(Updated 8/20/20)
+What if In-Person students don’t have computers or have problems with theirs?

 TCU has more than 100 computer labs on campus.
 All computer labs have been redesigned with social distancing and enhanced cleaning.
 Several will be accessible to students without a reservation or class.
 Faculty and students also may check out loaner laptops from TCU IT by sending a request to email@example.com.

-Yes, office hours should be conducted virtually, emphasizing synchronous tools such as Zoom.
+Yes.
 Maintaining regular office hours is an important way to maintain the personal interaction that is a hallmark of TCU.
 Office hours may be conducted virtually or in person, following the guidelines below.

 The TCU Community is reminded to continue to remain diligent in wearing face coverings and maintaining physical distance in the classroom.
 If you think you have been in close contact (within 6 feet for over 15 minutes) with an infected person or have questions related to this exposure, contact the TCU COVID-19 hotline at 817-257-2684.